 Syncopated, dilapidated, colorful and poetic, Valparaíso is a wonderful mess.
 Pablo Neruda, who drew much inspiration from this hard-working port town, said it best: 'Valparaíso, how absurd you are…you haven't combed your hair, you've never had time to get dressed, life has always surprised you.'

 But Neruda wasn't the only artist to fall for Valparaíso's unexpected charms.
-Poets, painters and would-be philosophers have long been drawn to Chile's – no, Latin America's – most unusual city.
-Along with the ever-shifting port population of sailors, dockworkers and prostitutes, they've endowed gritty and gloriously spontaneous Valparaíso with an edgy air of 'anything goes.'
-Add to this the spectacular faded beauty of its chaotic cerros (hills), a maze of steep, sinuous streets, alleys and escaleras (stairways) piled high with crumbling mansions, and it's clear why some visitors are spending more time here than in Santiago.
+Poets, painters and would-be philosophers have long been drawn to Chile's most unusual city.
+Along with the ever-shifting port population of sailors, dockworkers and sex-workers, they've endowed gritty and gloriously spontaneous Valparaíso with an edgy air of 'anything goes.'
+Add to this the spectacular faded beauty of its chaotic cerros (hills), some of the best street art in Latin America, a maze of steep, sinuous streets, alleys and escaleras (stairways) piled high with crumbling mansions, and it's clear why some visitors spend more time here than in Santiago.